butschster/butschster/README.md

 In addition to my professional work, I am also an active contributor to open source.
 I contributed to projects such as [laravel/framework](https://github.com/laravel/framework), [nunomaduro/termwind](https://github.com/nunomaduro/termwind), [roadrunner-server/roadrunner](https://github.com/roadrunner-server/roadrunner), e.t.c.

-I am also the creator of many powerful, open-source tools:
+### I am also the creator of many powerful, open-source tools:
  - [Birddog](https://github.com/roadrunner-server/birddog) - for RoadRunner server monitoring,
  - [Buggregator](https://github.com/buggregator/spiral-app) - for PHP applications debugging,
  - [Metrixio](https://github.com/metrixio/dashboard) - for tracking metrics from different platforms, such as Twitter, GitHub, ...
  - [butschster/meta-tags](https://github.com/butschster/LaravelMetaTags) - Powerful and extendable tools for managing SEO Meta Tags in your Laravel project
+ - [SleepingOwlAdmin](https://github.com/LaravelRUS/SleepingOwlAdmin) - Administrative interface builder for Laravel (Laravel admin)

 > You can find all my packages on [packagist](https://packagist.org/users/butschster/packages/)

-These projects have allowed me to demonstrate my skills in project development and management, and have given me the opportunity to create valuable resources for the PHP community.
+**These projects have allowed me to demonstrate my skills in project development and management, and have given me the opportunity to create valuable resources for the PHP community.**

 ### Conclusion
 I'm always looking for new opportunities to learn and grow, and I love contributing to open source.
 Feel free to reach out if you want to chat or collaborate – I'm always open to new connections and projects.